MdJunaidAhmed16/MdJunaidAhmed16/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Something Super Amazing
+Android Development
 - 🌱 I’m currently learning ...
-Newly Originated language
+Dart !!
 - 👯 I’m looking to collaborate on ...
-Mini mIndsPace
 - 🤔 I’m looking for help with ...
-Someone who can hifi every littlething
+Android Developers
 - 💬 Ask me about ...
-Which you don't want to ask others
-- 📫 How to reach me: ...
-Google Map !!!! ---> Md Junaid (mohammedjunaidah@gmail.com)
+- 📫 How to reach me: ...  (mohammedjunaidah@gmail.com)
 - 😄 Pronouns: ...
 Bonito
 - ⚡ Fun fact: ...
 Love to analyze people